 About Marcelius

 Marcelius (pronounced Mar-sell-us) is a diversity, equity, and inclusion administrator, former higher education student affairs professional, instructor, speaker, and consultant.
 His passion is diversity, equity, inclusion, belonging, and social justice.
 His goal is to educate, train, and empower people to pursue anti-racist goals.
-Marcelius in currently located in Columbus, OH, and he is a UNC Tar Heel fan surrounded by Ohio State Buckeyes.
+Marcelius in currently located in State College, PA, and he is a UNC Tar Heel fan surrounded by Penn State Nittany Lions.

 WORK EXPERIENCE

-Director of Center for Social Change and Belonging (State College, PA) - Current position
+Director of Center for Social Change and Belonging, Penn State University (State College, PA) - Current position

 Leader of Diversity, Equity, and Inclusion, Bexley City School District (Bexley, OH)